JD-2006/Pwnagotchi-Dual-WiFi/Extras/Extras-Readme.txt

 auto-connect.py -
 This script reads your cracked wifi potfile and adds the AP's to your wpa_supplicant.conf file so you will automatically connect.
+Need wpa-sec plugin enabled.
 Change potfile location to yours.
 I have this run once after reboot with:
 Make the script executable (if not already) by running: chmod +x monitor_file.py